 - Inhibition of protein synthesis in muscle cells.

 - Pressure sores.

-There are several types of treatments available that must be evaluated on a case-by-case basis, depending on the underlying cause, the age of the patient, and the severity of the spasticity.
+Several types of treatments available must be evaluated on a case-by-case basis, depending on the underlying cause, the age of the patient, and the severity of the spasticity.

 Different treatments share the common goals of: